OVERVIEW

 Epcoritamab is a subcutaneously administered, bispecific CD3×CD20 antibody created via Fab-arm exchange using the unique DuoBody® technology platform that allows retaining of the native IgG1 antibody structure and a long plasma half-life.3

-CD20 is a clinically well-established target that is expressed in a wide variety of B-cell malignancies.
-Epcoritamab binds to CD20 B-cells, and simultaneously to CD3 on T-cells, inducing activation and expansion of T-cells and T-cell mediated killing of CD20-positive malignant B cells.1,3
+CD20 is a clinically well-established target that is expressed in a wide variety of B-cell malignancies and healthy B-cell lineage cells.
+Epcoritamab simultaneously binds to CD20 on B-cells and CD3 on T-cells, inducing activation and expansion of T-cells and T-cell-mediated killing of CD20–positive malignant B cells.1,3

 ®A registered trademark of Genmab A/S